 “Let’s go, mom!
 The stores will close!”
 I shouted worried.

 “You’re right, sweetie.
 Let’s go,” she answered me in her own peaceful voice and then, it seemed to me that she looked like an angel.
 Maybe it was because of her golden hair.

 We got inside the car and put on our seat belts.
 On the way to the market, I kept looking anxiously, once at the street and once at the clock.
 A few more minutes.
 Oh, if only time could stop for a while!

 “Mom, I love you very much.
-I’ll miss you.”
-I told her and a tear escaped from my eyes.
+I’ll miss you,” I told her as a tear escaped from my eyes.

 “I love you, too, my baby.
 I’ll always be by your side and protect you.”

 The car clock turned 21:00.
 Time was up.